-Mindfulness is on the rise these days and for good reason.
+The awareness of the benefits of mindfulness is on the rise these days and for good reason.
 Being mindful throughout your day can set the tone for your entire week.
 More often than not, most people’s fears and stresses are about things that have already happened or may be happening in the future.
-We tend to panic so much about things that are actually not happening in our present moment.
-Mindfulness means being fully aware of the now, living entirely in the moment, and being fully aware of everything around you and everything you’re feeling.
-This can help reduce stress immensely.
-It brings you fully into the present moment instead of letting your mind wander into the past or future.
-I am a firm believer in kick starting mindfulness first thing in the morning.
-That’s why I compiled this list: Morning Mindfulness: How to Reduce Stress Before Getting out of Bed.
-It sounds like a lot of work, but really, there are some simple ways to start your day mindfully.
+We tend to panic so much about things that are not actually happening in our present moment.
+Without realizing it, when we spend our time worrying about the present or missing the future, we are taking away from our present joy.
+Mindfulness means being fully aware of the now, living entirely in the moment, and being fully aware of everything around you and it doesn’t have to be super complicated.
+Here are 8 ways to practice mindfulness before you even get out of bed!

 Just starting your day by saying out loud the things you are thankful for instantly sets the tone for the rest of the day.
 You could even take it one step further and write down 5-10 things you are grateful for each day.

-In an article shared by Forbes it is said that by writing down your goals you are 1.2 or 1.4 times more likely to see success with those goals.
+In an article shared by Forbes, it states that by simply writing down your goals you are 1.2 to 1.4 times more likely to see success with those goals.

-Writing things down consistently sort of re-wires our brains.
-Taking a moment each morning to write down your gratitudes can drastically improve your outlook on life and even aid in depression.
+Writing things down consistently sort of re-wires our brain.
+Taking a moment each morning to write down your gratitude can drastically improve your outlook on life and even aid in depression.

 When you have taken the time to be fully aware of each part of your body, let it work together to stretch and squirm and start waking up.

 - When flexing your muscles, flex them as hard as you can for 10 seconds and then release.

 - Don’t rush.
 Go as slowly as you want.

 - When tightening your muscles for 10 seconds, try holding your breath too.

 - When breathing breath in your nose and let a BIG exhale out your mouth